markfvl/Pcaphunt/README.md

 - `python3 pcaphunt.py -s <filepcap>`

 to run the supported scapy function instead of the pyshark's one.

+For other options run:
+- python3 pcaphunt.py -h

 **Note**: pcaps with annotations or comments could break the application.